 1. Inform & Engage

-As a business owner, it is important for me that my employees are well-informed so they have the information they need to make the best decisions in their roles on behalf of Intranet Connections.
+As a business owner, it is important for me that my employees are well-informed so they have the information they need to make the best decisions in their roles on behalf of IC Thrive.

-I am more comfortable expressing in the written word versus conducting tons of meetings, so for me I really like sharing my decisions, strategy and execution tasks on our own intranet, such as: posting information on our Company News application, sharing decisions and strategy through Executive Blogging, and collaborating with employees for ideas and feedback with our Discussion Forums particularly on new/upcoming changes.
-We also have sites on our intranet dedicated to the Sales, Marketing, Support and Development Teams where decisions are documented, explained and resources supplied for proper execution.
-Keeping employees on the same page and up to speed in an ever evolving round of information during change is critical.
+I am more comfortable expressing myself in the written word versus conducting tons of meetings, so for me, I really like sharing my decisions, strategy, and execution tasks on our own intranet, such as: posting information on our Company News application, sharing decisions and strategy through Executive Blogging, and collaborating with employees for ideas and feedback with our Discussion Forums, particularly on new/upcoming changes.
+We also have sites on our intranet dedicated to the Sales, Marketing, Support, and Development Teams where decisions are documented, explained and resources supplied for proper execution.
+Keeping employees on the same page and up to speed in an ever-evolving round of information during change is critical.

 Having engaged and informed employees helps them ease into change and adopt it faster.
-In addition to informing employees of upcoming changes, your intranet is also a great tool to promote changes and to get employees excited about the change.
-You can create a buzz by organizing events with Event Sites, running change management contests using the Employee Recognition application and starting change management conversations using Employee Message Boards.
-Adding areas on the intranet that explain top level strategic decisions also benefits as change is scary to many, but knowledge reduces that fear.
+In addition to informing employees of upcoming changes, your intranet is also a great tool to promote changes and get employees excited about the change.
+You can create a buzz by organizing events with Event Sites, running change management contests using the Employee Recognition application, and starting change management conversations using Employee Message Boards.
+Adding areas on the intranet that explain top-level strategic decisions also benefits as change is scary to many, but knowledge reduces that fear.

 2. Involvement & Discussion

 Change shouldn’t be any different.
 Companies implement change to achieve a goal that will ultimately benefit the organization.
-As leaders, it is our job to make sure all of us are working towards strategic and customer facing goals, benefiting the company, its employees, but most of all, the customers.
+As leaders, it is our job to make sure all of us are working towards strategic and customer-facing goals, benefiting the company, its employees, and most of all, the customers.

 3. Track & Evaluate

-Similar to involving employees in the implementation of change, you can use your intranet to evaluate the progress of change management.
-An easy way to evaluate your change management strategy is to ask your employees with an Online Survey or Online Feedback Form that collates data at various points in the change process, and stores employees opinions and feedback relating to the implemented changes.
+Similar to involving employees in the implementation of change, you can use your intranet to evaluate change management progress.
+An easy way to evaluate your change management strategy is to ask your employees with an Online Survey or Online Feedback Form that collates data at various points in the change process, and stores employees’ opinions and feedback relating to the implemented changes.

 The Power of Change Management on Your Intranet

-Because I was an end-user before I began my Intranet Connections journey, I know how important it is for your intranet to be about people and communication management.
-When a company is in flux, management changes occur, employee turnover takes place, new strategies and direction need to be implemented, and all of this change can produce anxiety for the whole organization.
+Because I was an end-user before I began my IC journey, I know how important it is for your intranet to be about people and communication management.
+When a company is in flux, management changes occur, employee turnover takes place, new strategies and direction need to be implemented, and all of these changes can produce anxiety for the whole organization.